MichaelSchneeberger/sosopt/README.md

     ),
 ).apply(state)

-# Minimize the volume surrogate of the zero sublevel set of roi
+# Minimize the volume surrogate of the zero sublevel set of r
 rQ_diag = sosopt.to_gram_matrix(r, x).diag()

 # Define the SOS problem